Association of International Certified Professional Accountants and CPA.com Startup Accelerator

 The Association and CPA.com Startup Accelerator will help grow startups throughout the accounting ecosystem so they can help transform the profession.
 Our aim is to make accountants the go-to analysts, strategists and consultants who are indispensable to organizations throughout the world.
-Our plan is to convene interested and well-qualified startups in fall 2017 to share, learn and grow.
+Our plan is to convene interested and well-qualified startups in early 2019 to share, learn and grow.

 - TrueUp – The Los Angeles startup uses gamification to help companies assess the technical skills of job candidates and improve the skills of current employees

 - RegroupTax – A San Diego firm that built a cloud-based program and app that creates workpapers for business tax preparation with a trial balance feature

 - Pluma – A San Francisco company that offers a professional development platform pairing working professionals with experienced executive coaches through in-app messaging and video sessions, accessible by computer or mobile device

 Lake City marketplace solutions and advisory firm whose technology

 platform allows broker-dealers, funding platforms, and issuers to

 What are the themes?